Monoidal Jantzen filtrations: Proof of Theorem

 \subsection{Geometric interpretation of $R$-matrices}

 In this subsection, we establish a geometric interpretation of the renormalized $R$-matrices between the deformed mixed tensor products, analogous to Theorem \ref{tau} for the quantum loop algebras.
 First, we need a lemma.
+Recall the quantity $\alpha(j,k)$ for $j,k \in J$ from \eqref{eq:dd}. \begin{Lem} For any $j,k \in J$, we have